bugcrowd/templates/templates/server_security_misconfiguration/lack_of_security_headers/x_frame_options/template.md

 [VULNTYPE] in [COMPONENT] in [APPLICATION] allows [ATTACKER] to [IMPACT] via [VECTOR] -->

-The HTTP Strict-Transport-Security header (HSTS) instructs a website to enforse the use of HTTPS.
+The X-Frame-Options is a permissive header that prevents a browser from rendering an frame, iframe, embed, or object tag.

-A lack of an HSTS header allows a malicious attacker to Man-in-The-Middle (MiTM) an HTTP connection.
+A lack of a X-Frame-Options in {{target}} allows a malicious attacker to execute click-jacking attacks.

 ## Walkthrough & PoC